blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 - A digital resume
 - A fun page with embedded YouTube videos

+I will be including many code samples in the coming chapters, but at any point you can also go to the demo site and [view the source code](https://www.lifewire.com/view-web-source-code-4151702) of any page for reference.

 ## Pages are just files that you link to

 To create a new page on our site, we will first create a new file.
 Create `about.html` to go alongside `index.html`.
 To save some typing, copy the entire contents of `index.html` and paste it into `about.html`.